-Thinklogical's TLX, VX and MX Matrix Switches support four modes of operation that provide the Administrator with additional capabilities to configure the switch's security.
-These are Restricted Switching, Partitioning, Point-to-Point (P2P) and Restore Modes.
+Thinklogical's TLX, VX and MX Matrix Switches support four modes of operation that provide the user with additional capabilities to configure the switch's security: Restricted Switching, Partitioning, Point-to-Point and Restore Modes.
 These methods can be deployed singularly or jointly, depending on security requirements.